Mignola, Mike

 About the Author:

-As well as writing comic books, Michael Mignola worked as a production designer on Disney's Atlantis: The Lost Empire and as a visual consultant for Director Guillermo Del Toro on Blade II and the movie version of Hellboy.
+As well as writing and illustrating comic books, Michael Mignola worked as a production designer on Disney's Atlantis: The Lost Empire and as a visual consultant for Director Guillermo Del Toro on Blade II and the movie version of Hellboy.
 He lives in southern California, USA with his wife, daughter and cat.

 AVERAGE REVIEW SCORE: